By Myprotein Writer

 Moringa provides antioxidant properties – which is needed by the brain to ensure it remains healthy and functions effectively.

-Moringa contains vitamin C and vitamin E, both of which function as antioxidants and reduce oxidation which can lead to the degeneration of neurons in the brain.
+Moringa contains vitamin C and vitamin E, both of which function as antioxidants and and contributes to the protection of cells from oxidative stress.

 Take Home Message